 I would love to hear from you!

-You can reach out via my contact form and say hello.
+You can reach out and say hello via my contact form or directly at:

 I am always happy to answer any questions or help with any upcoming travel plans you may have.